A unique retail experience...

 |Friday||13:00 - 17:00|

-Please note, the School Shop will close on Wednesday 30th June and will reopen on Monday 2nd August - Friday 3rd September, 9am - 5pm, for new starter appointments only.
+The School Shop will close on Wednesday 6th July and will reopen on Monday 25th July - Wednesday 31st August (Monday – Thursday only) 9am – 5pm for appointments only.
+Please note, the shop will be closed bank holiday Monday 29th August.

 Unrivalled 120 day returns policy